IPNA’s mission is to promote the optimal care of children with kidney disease worldwide through advocacy and education.

-MembersIfeoma Anochie, Sushmita Banerjee, Il-Soo Ha, Kenji Ishikura, Vera Koch, Mara Madeiros, John Mahan, Alicia Neu, Maury Pinsk, George Reusz
+MembersIfeoma Anochie, Sushmita Banerjee, Francesco Emma, Il-Soo Ha, Kenji Ishikura, Vera Koch, John Mahan, Mara Medeiros, Alicia Neu, Maury Pinsk, George Reusz

 The Juniors Committee provides an advanced teaching in pediatric nephrology as a joint action with Regional Societies.

-MembersAnna Bjerre, Amelia Le Page, Elena Levtchenko, Mara Madeiros, Koichi Nakanishi, Hesham Safouh, Aditi Sinha
+MembersAnna Bjerre, Alfonso Huante Anaya, Elena Levtchenko, Mara Medeiros, Koichi Nakanishi, Hesham Safouh

 IPNA has an established fellowship program to provide pediatricians who work far from a pediatric nephrology-training center with training in order to disseminate knowledge of pediatric nephrology to different regions around the world.
 The Fellowship Committee provides clinical fellowship for physicians coming from emerging countries.

-MembersFrancisco Cano, Prasad Devarajan, Il-Soo Ha, Paulo Koch, Mara Madeiros, John Mahan, Mignon McCulloch, Natalia Mejia Gaviria, Hong Xu, Kim Yap
+MembersFrancisco Cano, Prasad Devarajan, Il-Soo Ha, John Mahan, Mignon McCulloch, Mara Medeiros, Natalia Mejia Gaviria, Brad Warady, Hong Xu, Kim Yap

-Every year, the Newsletters Committee gathers information that may be of interest to IPNA members for communication in one of the 4 IPNA Currents.
+Every year, the Communication Committee gathers information that may be of interest to IPNA members for communication in one of the 4 IPNA Currents.

-MembersIfeoma Anochie, Sushmita Banerjee, Anna Bjerre, Larry Greenbaum, Mara Madeiros
+MembersIfeoma Anochie, Sushmita Banerjee, Anna Bjerre, Larry Greenbaum, Mara Medeiros

 The Website Committee works to improve the IPNA website and gives as much information as possible on the situation of Pediatric Nephrology worldwide by providing links, announcements, articles and forum of exchange for the members of the society.